jbadelson/covid_la/README.md

 This script accesses the ArcGIS Rest endpoints of the dashboard used by the Louisiana Department of Health to track the coronavirus/COVID-19 pandemic and add the latest data to csv files to preserve this data for time-series analysis.

+There are two important notes about the current data:

+On May 22, LDH switched to a new schema for its data that required a rewrite of the script used to fetch the data.
+I am still double-checking this data to ensure it was downloaded correctly and attached to the correct files.

+It is also important to note that the update includes data on Onset of Symptoms and Date of Death that is more recent than the information publicly displayed on the LDH dashboard.
+Data for either of those categories should be considered incomplete until at least 8 days have passed.

 Given the amount of data LDH is producing and the variations between the different datasets, I intend to create data dictionaries for each of the files contained in this repository.
 Until then, here's a brief description of each file: <br>
 * Cases (Parish-level) in cases.csv
 * Deaths (Parish-level) reported to the state in deaths.csv